Season 1878/79 opened with the Queen’s Park Sports. The preliminary ties for the 4-a-side

 game”.
 The match was played at Whalley

-Range, the home of Manchester Rugby Football Club.
-Queen’s won 4-0, with goals from David Davidson,
+Range, the home of Manchester Rugby Football Club, and attracted what was described as a large number of spectators.
+Queen’s were not at full strength but won 4-0, with goals from either David Davidson or James Richmond,

 Eadie Fraser (2) and George Ker.

-teams were under strength in a match won 2-0 by Queen’s Park before a crowd of
+teams were under strength in a game won 2-0 by Queen’s Park before a crowd of

 first goal and the second came from a scrimmage.
+Another report credited the opening goal to J B Watson and the second to McNeil.
 Former 3rd LRV players William Somers and A M

 Buchanan, goalkeeper, turned out for Queen’s Park.